Azure/azure-sdk-for-c/sdk/iot/doc/how_to_esp8266_nodemcu.md

-# How to Setup and Run Azure SDK for Embedded C IoT Hub Client on Esp8266 NodeMCU
+# How to Setup and Run Azure SDK for Embedded C IoT Hub Client on Espressif ESP8266 NodeMCU

 _Last edited on June 10th, 2020._